-Deputation: Dyanoosh Youssefi (written submission included)
+Deputation: Dyanoosh Youssefi (written submission included) Law Union of Ontario

 The Board was in receipt of a report dated July 15, 2021 from Ryan Teschner, Executive Director and Chief of Staff.

 It is recommended that the Board approve the attached draft Policy, "Budget Transparency Policy".